Entkenntnis/htw/README.md

 npm install
 ```

-Note: Depending on the system, installing `sqlite3` can be a bit tricky.
-If you see any `node-gyp` errors, see https://github.com/Entkenntnis/htw/issues/671

 Now all prerequisites are fulfilled.
 Start the dev server with `npm run dev` and have a local version of Hack The Web on `localhost:3000`.
 The code will automatically update on changes.
 Use `demo` / `htw123` to login or create a new user with the name `editor` to gain access to all admin features.

 ### Step 2: Enter answers